raspberrypilearning/from-me-to-you/en/step_5.md

 Click on the Paint editor and start typing.

-Select the font you want by clicking on the drop-down menu:
+Click on the drop-down menu and select the font that you want:
 ![Show Font](images/from-me-text-font.png){:width="300px"}

-Click on the **Arrow** tool and select your text.
+Click on the **Select (Arrow)** tool and select your text.
 Drag the corner handles to resize your text:
 ![Show Arrow tool and resize handles](images/from-me-arrow-resize.png){:width="300px"}

 Do you want to change the **Fill** colour?
-Select the **Fill (bucket)** tool and hover over your text - it will automatically change colour:
+Select the **Fill (Bucket)** tool and hover over your text.
+It will automatically change colour.
+Click on the text to make the change:
 ![Show Fill (bucket) tool](images/from-me-fill-bucket.png){:width="150px"}

 If you want each word in your message to be a different colour, size, and font, then follow the process above for each word in your message.

-Position your text and/or group of words with the **Arrow** tool at the centre of the Paint editor:
+Position your text and/or group of words with the cross in the centre of the Paint editor:
 ![Show crosshair](images/from-me-paint-editor-centre.png){:width="400px"}

 To layer your words, use the **Forward** and **Backward** tools: